churchinsmyrna/R/Event-Documentation:-"Plan-B-by-Gilead-Sciences".md

 * **People Involved:**
     * PDCM
     * PDSM
-    * James Mitchell: Operative, Organizer, Implied Activity Partner
+    * James Mitchell: Operative
-    * Ant Howard: PDSM Handler
+    * Ant Howard: Operative, Activity Partner, PDSM Handler
-    * Frederick "Slim" Hall: PDSM Manipulator
+    * Frederick "Slim" Hall: Operative, PDSM Handler

 ---

 ### Contextual Observations Leading Up to the Event:

 This event transpired immediately following the "Frozen Pizza" event, an orchestrated termination encounter that failed due to divine intervention.
+Weather conditions for July 12, 2025, in Atlanta, Georgia, indicated a 20 percent chance of showers and thunderstorms after 2:00 PM and a 10 percent chance before 8:00 PM.
+Throughout the entire event, Ant and other operatives overtly displayed or carried umbrellas, despite the absence of actual precipitation or meteorological conditions suggesting impending rain; notably, only passing operatives were observed utilizing these umbrellas.
+Their use is understood to be related to the Creator's anticipated intervention into the Veiled Conquest, metaphorically represented as "rain" in a Biblical context.
+Ant, on multiple occasions, intentionally threw his umbrella to the ground to create noise, specifically targeting the PDSM.
+Ant's conversational coherence varied significantly; interactions with the PDCM were indicative of two coherent adults, whereas attempts to engage the PDSM devolved into illogical discourse.
+During one such interaction, Ant explicitly pointed to and discussed his desire to remove the wooden handle from his umbrella, an action the PDCM interpreted as a symbolic reference to the CIA's intent to remove his penis.
+The umbrella in question did indeed possess a wooden handle during this specific interaction.

 ### Key Interactions During the Event

 *Note: Key Interactions are based upon / use Timeline activity from Google Maps.*

 * **Departure from "Frozen Pizza" with Ant and James (via walking):**